Save ECITB Workforce Census to favourites

 ECITB Labour Forecasting Tool

-The Workforce Census directly feeds into our Labour Forecasting Tool (LFT), which was launched in November 2023 and is based on data from the 2021 Census findings.
+Data from the Workforce Census directly feeds into our Labour Forecasting Tool (LFT), which was launched in November 2023.

 The LFT predicts trends and potential future demand for workers.
 It is used by industry stakeholders to better understand the challenges ahead, help define priorities and inform decision-making.

-Collecting more responses this year will help us further refine the LFT for the benefit of the ECI and ensure that recent changes in the industry are taken into account to provide robust workforce forecast estimates.
+Industry input allows us to further refine the LFT for the benefit of the ECI and ensure that changes in the industry are taken into account to provide robust workforce forecast estimates.

 Find out more about the Labour Forecasting Tool